bhaskar-hub/RatioCalculation/README.md

 # SLOFE: Stem-LOop Free-Energy
-Identification of the SRPS operons and prediction of protein stoichiometry of their encoded complex.
-SLOFE is the combination of Perl and the UNIX utilities such as awk, sed and grep etc.
+Identification of the SRPS operons and prediction of protein stoichiometry of their encoded complex using the genome sequence.
+SLOFE is the combination of Perl and the UNIX utilities such as awk, sed and grep etc and it runs on Linux machine.

 ### Table of contents
 * [Requirements](#Requirements)